Speed, strength and patience.

 From football to athletics.

-I’ve played football, and by that I mean the original kind played in Europe, for the club Kållered SK until I was about to turn 18.
-That year circumstances, and my physical education teacher, made me try out tack.
-18 is usually seen upon as an old age to start doing something a completely new sport but I guess it all turned out pretty good…
+I played football for the club Kållered SK until I was about to turn 18.
+That year circumstances and my physical education teacher made me try out tack.
+18 is usually seen upon as an old age to start doing a completely new sport, but I guess it all turned out pretty good…

 Representing Sweden for the first time in 2001.

-After this I had the opportunity to combine my studies with a career in athletics for several years.
-I had great help from a couple of sponsors where Reebok and Fysiken supported my through out my entire career.
+After this, I had the opportunity to combine my studies with a career in athletics for several years.
+I had great help from a couple of sponsors were Reebok and Fysiken supported me throughout my entire career.